aneves/deficit-puzzle/README.markdown

 ## dbconsole

-You can go to the command line of your database directly through <tt>rails dbconsole</tt>.
+You can go to the command line of your database directly through `rails dbconsole`.
 You would be connected to the database with the credentials defined in database.yml.
 Starting the script without arguments will connect you to the development database.
-Passing an argument will connect you to a different database, like <tt>rails dbconsole production</tt>.
+Passing an argument will connect you to a different database, like `rails dbconsole production`.
 Currently works for MySQL, PostgreSQL and SQLite 3.

 ## Description of Contents